-Thirteen wineries now operate in the county: Adagio, Carolina Heritage, Elkin Creek, Grassy Creek, Herrera Vineyards, Hutton Vineyards, JOLO Vineyards, Old North State, Round Peak, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.
+Sixteen of those 19 wineries are located in the county: Adagio, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Herrera Vineyards, Hidden Vineyard, JOLO Vineyards, Old North State, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.

-Together, these 15 wineries comprise the Surry County Wine Trail.
+Together, these 19 vineyards make the Surry County Wine Trail the best wine trail in North Carolina.
 To receive a free trail guide, click here.

 Each of Surry’s wineries has an interesting story, from the state’s first certified organic winery at Carolina Heritage Vineyards to the officially-designated North Carolina Century Farm at Stony Knoll Vineyards, which has been in the same family since 1896.

 Another strength of Surry wineries is location.
-Yadkin Valley features a temperate climate, loamy soil, and latitudes similar to Napa Valley.
-Elevations range from 800 to 1,200 feet, ideal for growing French vinifera grapes.
-These grapes, also known as European vinifera, make up roughly 70 percent of the area’s grapes, with muscadines making up much of the remainder.
-This differentiates the Yadkin Valley from other NC regions, where muscadines are predominant and produce sweeter wines.
+North Carolina's Yadkin Valley features a temperate climate, loamy soil, and latitudes similar to Napa Valley.
+Elevations range from 800 to 1,200 feet, ideal for growing European vinifera grapes and French-American hybrids.
+Together these dry wine varietals make up roughly 70 percent of the area’s grapes, with muscadines making up much of the remainder.
+This differentiates the Yadkin Valley from other Southern wine regions, where muscadines are predominant and produce sweeter wines.

 Check out this interesting video featuring select vineyards in Surry County: